Who We Are

 John F. McDonnell retired as Chairman of Boeing after a distinguished career in aerospace.
 In the following years, he became deeply involved in philanthropy, supporting numerous initiatives through the James S. McDonnell Foundation and other charitable activities.

 He served on the boards of various organizations, including Washington University in St. Louis, where he supported educational programs and research initiatives.
+John F. McDonnell also supported the establishment of the Cortex Innovation Community, fostering economic development and innovation in St. Louis.

 For the Sake of All Report Released